jckmo/TopNewsD1/README.md

     $ gem install TopNewsD1

+Once you have the directory open in your command line, type `./bin/topnewsd1` and press enter.
+Enjoy!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.